-Protective motorcycle gear is one of the most hotly debated topics among riders, and for good reason.
-Leather vs Textile, the best protective motorcycle gear out there, questions about different brands and different gear styles – all of this is constantly on our minds as motorcyclists.
+Protective motorcycle gear is one of the most hotly debated topics among riders, and for a good reason.
+Leather vs. Textile, the best protective motorcycle gear out there, questions about different brands and different gear styles – all of this is constantly on our minds as motorcyclists.
 We want to feel good and look good while we’re out there enjoying the ride.
-However, we also want to stay protected, and that starts at being well-informed.
+However, we also want to stay protected, and that starts with being well-informed.
 What should you pay attention to when buying protective motorcycle gear?
 What are some of the most popular fabrics used in motorcycle jeans and jackets?
-Most importantly, how do you know which gear will protect you the best?
+Most importantly, how do you know which equipment will protect you the best?

 Protective Motorcycle Gear: Cordura, Kevlar, Dyneema

-Some of the most popular fabrics used in protective motorcycle gear manufacturing are Cordura, Kevlar, and Dyneema.
+Cordura, Kevlar, and Dyneema are the most popular fabrics used in protective motorcycle gear manufacturing.
 Cordura is one of the most versatile fabrics out there used in everything and anything from motorcycle jeans to tactical military jackets.
-The Cordura fiber technology allows the fabric to weigh less than the heavy-duty Kevlar, but it still offers amazing durability and abrasion resistance.
+The Cordura fiber technology allows the fabric to weigh less than the heavy-duty Kevlar, offering amazing durability and abrasion resistance.
 Here at Pando Moto, we use Cordura denim fabric that is weaved from blended nylon and cotton yarns giving extra protection and a feeling of natural cotton at the same time.

 Finally, there’s Dyneema, Kevlar’s younger, stronger, and lighter cousin.
 Strength and durability-wise, Dyneema can surpass Kevlar as it’s fifteen times stronger than steel.
-If that wasn’t impressive enough, Dyneema is lighter, does not absorb moisture the way Kevlar does, and is breathable.
-If you’re looking for protective motorcycle gear for hot weather, Dyneema-reinforced jeans is usually your best bet because Dyneema can be woven into another fabric enabling the gear manufacturer to produce lighter, single-layer jean that offers amazing protection.
-At Pando Moto, we use our signature double-face patented weaving method where two layers of different type fabric, cotton and Dyneema, are merged into one.
-Single-layer motorcycle jeans combine the best of the two worlds: incredible level of protection involving abrasion, tear, and burst resistance along with comfort and style.
+If that wasn’t impressive enough, Dyneema is lighter, does not absorb moisture the way Kevlar does and is breathable.
+If you’re looking for protective motorcycle gear for hot weather, Dyneema-reinforced jeans are usually your best bet because Dyneema can be woven into another fabric enabling the gear manufacturer to produce lighter, single-layer jeans that offer amazing protection.
+At Pando Moto, we use our signature double-face patented weaving method where two layers of different types of fabric, cotton, and Dyneema, are merged into one.
+Single-layer motorcycle jeans combine the best of the two worlds: an incredible level of protection involving abrasion, tear and burst resistance along with comfort and style.

 How to Choose the Best Motorcycle Gear

-Another factor is the CE label and the four magic letters that come with it – “B”, “A”, “AA”, and “AAA”.
-CE (““Conformité Européene”, meaning “European Conformity”) is a European motorcycle safety standard.
+Another factor is the CE label and the four magic letters that come with it – “B,” “A,” “AA,” and “AAA.”
+CE (“Conformité Européene,” meaning “European Conformity”) is a European motorcycle safety standard.
 If a gear piece has a CE label on it, it means that the gear has been thoroughly tested and either met or surpassed the safety standard regulated by the EU.
-That’s the great news.
+That’s great news.
 In addition to the CE labeling, however, you also need to know what these additional codes mean.
-To put simply, once a gear piece has passed the CE test, it is then classed into four subdivisions: B, A, AA, and AAA.
+To put it simply, once a gear piece has passed the CE test, it is then classed into four subdivisions: B, A, AA, and AAA.
 These are decided by the abrasion, tear, and burst tests.
-A level is the most basic, protecting you from road rash at up to 45 km/h, level B is essentially the same, except impact protectors are not required.
+A level is the most basic, protecting you from road rash at up to 45 km/h.
+Level B is essentially the same, except impact protectors are not required.
 AA level will hold if you’re traveling at 70 km/h speed, whereas AAA level will keep you safe at 120 km/h.

 Keep in mind, however, that this classification is all about point impact: that is, the garment will likely protect you much better and from higher speeds than the indicated 45, 70, or 120 km/h because you’re extremely unlikely to crash and then slide on just one point of impact, such as your hip or elbow.